xxvazquez/health-management/README.md

 ## How it works

 Static Next.js site — no server, everything runs in the browser.
-Supabase is the only source of truth; IndexedDB is just a synced local cache, repopulated from Supabase on sign-in.
+Supabase is the only source of truth; IndexedDB is just a synced local cache, repopulated from Supabase on sign-in and revalidated whenever a page loads or the tab regains focus — no page fetches its own copy or needs a manual refresh to stay current.

+Signing in is handled globally, not per page: one account menu in the nav (`src/components/auth/`), one "you're not synced" banner shown app-wide while signed out.
+No page grows its own login form.

 Logging is tap-to-log — pick a category, tap the item, done, no forms.
 Food supports multi-tapping (count goes up each time) and a meal tag.
 An "item" is anything you track (a food, a symptom, a habit, a supplement); a "log" is one entry of an item on a given day. `src/taxonomy/` classifies raw item names into categories, and `src/lib/canonical/buildCanonicalEvents.ts` turns items + logs into the dataset most dashboard pages read from.